 Sequestered behind an imposing velvet curtain in the lobby of Le Parker Meridien on West 56th Street in Manhattan, Burger Joint isn’t the modern, fad-du-jour eatery typically found in today’s upscale hotels.
 On the contrary, lovers of a good-ole neighborhood dive—sans the seedy drunks and odor of stale beer—will feel right at home here.

 If you enter the hotel and don’t know what you’re looking for, chances are you’ll miss it.
 At first glance, I thought the short, dark corridor leading to Burger Joint led to public restrooms.
 The only evidence that something might be around the corner was a small burger-shaped neon sign I could barely make out from a distance.

 The crowd spans all ages, with singles and families equally represented, and in large part they are international.
-During my last visit I heard customers speaking Arabic, German, French, Spanish and Swedish.
+During my last visit, I heard customers speaking Arabic, German, French, Spanish and Swedish.
 It’s like a grunge version of the United Nations’ cafeteria.
 One couple told me it was on their “must-see list during their east coast road trip.

 To assist foreign visitors with ordering, the restaurant provides handy-dandy, menu cards in a variety of languages.
 No need to worry about what to say, just circle what you want, hand it to the waitress and you’re good to go.